Updated: Aug 14, 2021

 If future research substantiates this hypothesis, the findings will affect food product labeling, food additive policies of the food industry, and consumer health education.

-Meat glue is not just restricted to meat, its also found in a variety of other products like fish, cheese and milk. ld to ascertain how it's labelled if at all in different countries.
+Meat glue is not just restricted to meat, its also found in a variety of other products like fish, cheese and milk.

 Below are pictures from a company called BDF Ingredients who produce a variety of different glues for applications.